Expressive Therapy: Creative Expression & Therapy For Mental Health

 - Painting and drawing

-How the therapist guides the creative process
+How a therapist practicing expressive therapy guides the creative process

 How expressive therapies lead to mental health insights